 Configuring the player avatar

-- Scroll down until you find the Ethan.fbx model, and
+Scroll down until you find the Ethan.fbx model, and select it.

 Now we need to setup the player physics components.

 Click on Add Component > Physics > Capsule Collider.